 Myth #6: The only way I can prevent cervical cancer is through Pap smears or HPV testing

-However, vaccination and lifestyle changes work best alongside regular screening, not as a replacement.
-Since cervical cancer often shows no symptoms in its early stages, screening remains your most effective tool for detecting precancerous changes before they develop into cancer.
+Vaccination and lifestyle changes work best alongside regular screening, not as a replacement.
+Because cervical cancer often shows no symptoms in its early stages, screening remains the most effective way to detect precancerous changes before they develop into cancer.

 To help prevent these cancerous conditions, Thomson Women's Clinic and Cancer Surgery offer a 4-in-1 women's screening package, which includes:

-An additional HPV vaccination is also available as an extra protective measure against cervical cancer.
+An HPV vaccination is also available as an additional protective measure against cervical cancer.

 Myth #7: Receiving the HPV vaccination means you no longer need Pap or HPV testing